slint-ui/slint/api/sixtyfps-cpp/docs/index.rst

 ..
 This file is also available under commercial licensing terms.
 ..
 Please contact info@sixtyfps.io for more information.
 ..
 LICENSE END
 ..
-SixtyFPS C++ documentation master file, created by sphinx-quickstart on Mon Aug 24 14:21:19 2020.
+SixtyFPS C++ documentation master file
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to SixtyFPS C++'s documentation!
 ========================================